SwimMac/swimmaccarolina.org/src/pages/masters-overview.md

 ---
 <h2 class="separator-center">What is Masters swimming?</h2>

-<p>The word "Masters" swimmer has nothing to do with your skill level or competency, just your age.
+<p>The word "Masters" has nothing to do with your skill level or competency, just your age.
 Unfortunately, the name can be intimidating to some.
 The only requirements to be a Masters swimmer are that you must be <b>18-years-old</b> and registered with <a href="http://www.usms.org/reg/" target="_blank" rel="noopener">US Masters Swimming</a>.
 Nationally, there are over 65,000 registered US Masters swimmers!</p>

 <h2 class="separator-center">Why join?</h2>